NYU-DiffusionMRI/SMI/README.md

 ## SMI input data

-### Minimal requrements (2 comp + input data) ; Add noise map here
-### Units be careful
-How you can translate them.
-Note that b=1000 [seconds / (squared millimeters)] = 1 [milliseconds / (squared micrometers)].

-Introduce N here
+### Minimal requrements for linear tensor encoding (LTE)
-This implementation of the SM supports as input a 4D array of diffusion-weighted data (3D spatial arrangement of voxels + diffusion measurements along 4th dimention).
-Measurements can have:
+- This implementation of the SM supports as input a 4D array [nx x ny x nz x N] of diffusion-weighted data, meaning a 3D spatial arrangement of voxels with N diffusion measurements arranged along 4th dimention.
+- A b-value (.bval) file is needed, this must be a [1 x N] vector.
+- A b-vectors (.bvec) file is needed, this must be a [3 x N] vector.
+- A noise map, this must be a 3D array of size [nx x ny x nz].
+This can be previously estimated using MPPCA, see [this Matlab implementation](https://github.com/NYU-DiffusionMRI/mppca_denoise).

-- Multiple b-values (b).
-This input can be a column or row vector with the same length as the 4th dimension of the input data.
-We recommend microstructural units [milliseconds / (squared micrometers)].
-Note that b=1000 [seconds / (squared millimeters)] = 1 [milliseconds / (squared micrometers)].
+_On the b-value units:_ We recommend microstructural units [milliseconds / (squared micrometers)].
-- Multiple b-vectors or directions (each measurement must have its own direction, [3 x N] array).
+Note that typical scanner units are b=1000 [seconds / (squared millimeters)] which equal 1 [milliseconds / (squared micrometers)], thus to convert from scanner units to microstructural units one should divide by 1000.

+### Data with non-LTE encodings and variable echo times (TE)
+Input data can also have:
-- Multiple **B**-tensor shapes (β).
-This input can be a column or row vector with the same length as the 4th dimension of the input data.
+- Multiple **B**-tensor shapes (specified by β).
+This input must be a [1 x N] vector.
 Only axially symmetric b-tensors are supported. β is a unitless scalar between -0.5 and 1 that indicates the **B**-tensor shape.
 - Multiple echo times (TE, assumed to be in [milliseconds]).
-This input can be a column or row vector with the same length as the 4th dimension of the input data.
+This input must be a [1 x N] vector.

-Each measurement is thus fully specified by: a b-value (b), a unit direction (**u**) (axis of symmetry of **B**), a b-tensor shape (β), and TE.
+In this general scenario, each measurement is thus fully specified by: a b-value (b), a unit direction (**u**) (axis of symmetry of **B**), a b-tensor shape (β), and TE.
 See the figure and equation below to understand how these parameters make a b-tensor **B**:
 <p align="center">
   <img width="500" alt=" AxSymB_wEq" src="https://user-images.githubusercontent.com/54751227/152437987-d79193d1-1ecc-4707-bdc3-f7cd2dec6ad6.png">
 </p>

-  - b-values and directions must be supplied for each measurement.
   - If no β is supplied (this input can be empty array) the code assumes β=1 (linear tensor encoding, LTE, measurements).
   - If no TE is supplied (this input can be empty array), the code assumes that the TE is the same across all measurements.
 In this case compartmental T2 values will not be outputted.